 - 1″ Ginger

 - 4 teaspoons sweet and spicy Chilli Jam.

 So what did Jamie Oliver do with these 5 items?

 - Put a frying pan on the hob.

-- Cut up the ginger into small diced pieces and add a few leaves of coriander.
+- Cut up the ginger into small diced pieces and add a few leaves of coriander (use the bits you chopped off in tea).
 Chop up the ginger and coriander together so they’re both mixed and small.